jshaffstall/anvil-practices/tips-and-tricks.md

 ## [Copy To Clipboard](https://anvil.works/forum/t/copy-to-clipboard-button/1817/10)

+The below is the pre-Javascript bridge method.
+Now, you can use the following straight from Python `js.window.navigator.clipboard.writeText(text)`.
+Note that you'll need to run the app in a new tab if running from the IDE, to avoid permission issues.

-Add the following Javascript funtion to your Native Libraries section of your app:
+Before the Javascript bridge was introduced into Anvil, you had to add the following Javascript funtion to your Native Libraries section of your app:

 ```
 <script>